TEAMMATES/teammates/docs/settingUp.md

 ## Step 4: Set up Eclipse IDE

-Eclipse IDE is our preferred development environment and support request for TEAMMATES-specific Eclipse issues will be entertained.
+Eclipse IDE is our preferred development environment.
+Support requests related to other IDEs will not be entertained.

-> Change all references of `Eclipse → Preferences → ...` to `Window → Preferences → ...` in Windows.
+> Replace all references of `Eclipse → Preferences → ...` to `Window → Preferences → ...` if you are using Windows.

 1. Download [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/) version Luna and install the following plugins:
    * [Google Plugin for Eclipse version 4.4](https://developers.google.com/eclipse/docs/install-eclipse-4.4).<br>